giantswarm/rfc/cabbage-roadmap-2022-1/README.md

 ### Moving to upstream charts

-We currently use our own Helm charts for some components owned by Team Cabbage, notably nginx-ingress-controller and external-dns.
+We currently use our own Helm charts for some components owned by Team Cabbage, notably Ingress NGINX Controller and external-dns.
 We could move to use upstream charts for these components.
 This would reduce time and effort required to keep them up to date.

-The effort could be fairly high here with nginx-ingress-controller as it is a critical component, and there would be minimal customer impact.
+The effort could be fairly high here with Ingress NGINX Controller as it is a critical component, and there would be minimal customer impact.

 ## Roadmap